4 Things Your Dermatologist Wishes You Did in the Springtime

 Winter is arguably the toughest season on your skin — from the chilling temperatures to the harsh winds and just overall lack of moisture in the air.
 When spring finally rolls around and temperatures start to creep up, our complexions are often in need of some major TLC.
 Thanks to the dry air and artificial heat, our winter skin-care regimen tends to be centered around deep hydration, which begs the question: What should be our skin-care focus in the spring?

-To get some answers — and make strides towards our best skin of the season — we spoke with board-certified dermatologist, Joyce Imahiyerobo-Ip, MD.
+To get some answers — and make strides towards our best skin of the season — we consulted with board-certified dermatologist and founder of Vibrant Dermatology, Joyce Imahiyerobo-Ip, M.D.
 Check out her tips, ahead.

 Spring Skin-Care Tip #1: Exfoliate

 Cold, dry air has surely left extra dead skin cells behind on the surface of your skin, but exfoliation can help to slough them away.
-I suggest a chemical peel for your face, performed by a board-certified dermatologist, and a DIY Sugar Scrub for the rest of your body.
+I suggest a chemical peel for your face, performed by a board-certified dermatologist, and a DIY sugar scrub for the rest of your body.
 Pay extra attention to elbows and knees and always exfoliate before hair removal.
-If you want something for your face that you can use at home, I like the HydroPeptide Anti-Wrinkle Polish & Plump Peel or Peter Thomas Roth Max Complexion Correction Pads.

 Spring Skin-Care Tip #2: Swap Out Your Moisturizer